 show Zero = "Zero"

-show (Succ n) = "(Succ " ++ show n ++ ")"
+show (Succ n) = "(Succ " ++ show n ++ ")"Breaking this down a bit further, a Natural is a type

-is a type which takes something of kind Parity
+which takes something of kind Parity and gives us back a

-).
-Zero is even, and the Succ
+normal type (something of kind *).
+Zero is even, and the

-has the opposite parity as that Natural
+Succ of any Natural has the opposite parity as

 The successor function is again trivial to write.

-Weirdly, it now almost doesn’t make sense to have even
+succNat = SuccWeirdly, it now almost doesn’t make sense to have even

-This was a brief tour of a few possible encodings for a small bit of data with additional outside constraints on it.
-The first encoding was very simple, but runtime for operations we care about a lot (even
+oddNat _ = TrueThis was a brief tour of a few possible encodings for a small bit of

-) was too slow.
-We switched to the more performant ParityNat
+(even and odd) was too slow.
+We switched to

 Like so many places in engineering, this provides an interesting example of multiple tradeoffs that have to be balanced.
 Normally I lean towards “clarity at most costs”, sacrificing performance to make programmers’ jobs more manageable.
 However, occasionally understandability has to be traded away for enhancements of the details of how our programs actually run, and this tradeoff is more common as systems become more heavily relied upon by others.